 This one sounds simple enough, but how many of us actually practice it all the time?
 Yeah, not me.
 Instead of setting something aside and telling yourself you’ll put it away later, just take care of it right away.
 When you use a dish, put it in the dishwasher right away.
 That way you’re not stuck putting a whole sink full of dishes in later.

 Make a To-Do List

 If you’re a regular reader of my blog, you know I’m all about to-do lists.
 I have a lot going on between my full-time job, my blog, my home, and a social life, and keeping a to-do list just makes it so much easier to stay organized.
 If there’s a task I know needs to get done around the house, I make sure to add it to my to-do list so it doesn’t slip my mind by the time I get home.
-This to-do list notepad in my Etsy shop is my favorite to use!

 The easiest way to keep clutter from piling up is to regularly declutter your space.
 Instead of clearing off the kitchen counters once per week, quickly put things away every night so you’re starting with a clean slate the next morning.
 Once you get in the habit of it, it will become second nature for you.